Article by Jerry Low

 Sure, there are some drawbacks (think fewer included features and premium support options), but if you do your homework, filter out the bad apples, and smartly manage and work around the drawbacks, you should be able to find an awesome budget-friendly web host.

-Consider me living proof than everyone – not just IT pros – can host their own websites and online business.
+Consider me living proof than everyone – not just IT pros – can make their own websites.
 Personally, my education was for mechanical engineering, but I have been running web -based businesses and blogs full time for the past eight years.

 Without an IT expert.